-No family trip to Santa Barbara is complete without a visit to the Santa Barbara harbor!
+No family trip to Santa Barbara is complete without a visit to the Santa Barbara Harbor.
 This is a great place to stroll, eat, shop and see the sights.
-Harbor businesses include shops and restaurants, in addition to the yacht club and Santa Barbara Maritime Museum.
+Harbor businesses include stores and restaurants, in addition to the local yacht club and Santa Barbara Maritime Museum.
 Fun boat shuttles take visitors from the harbor to Stearns Wharf and back for a small fee.
-The breakwater was completed in 1930 and provides safe harbor for commercial and private boats, as well as a lovely (and easy) walking path to take in the view.
+The breakwater was completed in 1930 and provides a safe harbor for commercial and private boats, as well as a lovely (and easy) walking path to take in the view.
 Free and paid parking is available.
 Several beaches within walking distance.

 Both rugrats and big kids love this super safe beach.
 Applauded by "Dr. Beach" as one of the safest in the country, Carpinteria State Beach is a hit with locals and visitors alike.
 A protective reef ensures calm waters with no undertow.
 Swimming is safe for adults and little ones, and the beach is great for building sandcastles, exploring tide pools and fishing.
 Restrooms, picnic areas and camping facilities can be found nearby, and marine mammals pass through in winter and spring.
 Just 10 minutes or so south from downtown Santa Barbara, this beach lies at the end of one of Carpinteria's main streets, Linden Avenue.
 Pick up some food and shop for souvenirs before or after your beach trip.

 LAND SHARK!
 This is the most fun tour in Santa Barbara, primarily because it takes place on a huge open truck-type vehicle that, halfway through the 90-minute tour, turns into a boat and launches into the sea!
 Yes, Land and Sea Tours offers an amphibious tour with an ambitious goal: to show you the best sights Santa Barbara has to offer, both on and off the water.
-As an added bonus, your guides narrating the informative tour are both hilarious and entertaining.
+As an added bonus, the guides that narrate the informative tour are both hilarious and entertaining.
 Kids love it; adults love it; even locals love it.
 The Land Shark departs daily from the entrance to Stearns Wharf.
 Visit their website for updated tour schedules.